 More and more journals offer the option to log into their journal submission system with your ORCID iD.
-This has two advantages:
+This has a number of advantages:

 Not only journals allow you to use your ORCID iD to login in their journal submission system, you can also use your ORCID to login in other systems.

 In Altmetric Explorer you can find online attention for your scholarly publications: mentions on Twitter, in news outlets or in policy documents.
 To find your own publications, you can use ORCID iD in the advanced search of Altmetric Explorer.
 Altmetric Explorer uses the public API of ORCID to find the publications linked to an ORCID iD, so they can 'see' works with visibility setting 'Everyone'.

 When you create an account in Altmetric Explorer you can save the search and get an e-mail from Altmetric Explorer with an overview of new mentions.